opper-ai/opperai-agent-sdk/README.md

 # Opper Agent SDK

-A powerful Python SDK for building AI agents using [Opper](https://opper.ai).
-Create intelligent agents that can operate in two modes: **tools-based reasoning loops** or **structured workflow execution**, with comprehensive event tracking for real-time UI integration.
+A powerful Python SDK for building AI agents with [Opper Task Completion API](https://opper.ai).
+Create intelligent agents that can operate in two modes: **tools-based reasoning loops** or **structured workflow execution**, with the possibility to mix modes for more advanced multi agent systems.
+Agents comes with event tracking for real-time UI integration.

 ## 🚀 Features